Do’s and Don’t’s.

 Policy vs Personality.

 The MSM is now hard at work shaping elite-generated rhetoric aimed at convincing the electorate that “stronger together” the DNC/RNC anointed candidates will “make America great again”; deploying propaganda to elicit feelings of guilt to promote indecision with physical threats; to obfuscate the depravity of racial, gender, and wealth inequality, and to ridicule “unbelievers” when all else fails.
 Our quandary is a common reaction to the lesser of perceived evils options that are presented to voters – literally every election cycle, which seemingly starts immediately after the previous cycle ends.
 For me, the US election process is plagiarized from Orwell -“doublespeak”, “big brother” and all.
 A good citizen falls in line with the crowd and votes for the common good – all of these terms being defined by The Party.

 Ultimately, casting one’s vote is a personal choice; an opportunity to voice an opinion about issues, policies, and the future.
-My choice was The Greens; not because of a choice between candidates, but because of the Green platform and agenda.
+My choice was then and is now The Greens; not because of a choice between candidates, but because of the Green platform and agenda.
 I’m attempting to focus on the future (one that I will never see) — especially the future for the coming generations as well as for millennials who hold the fate of human race in their hands.
 The Democrats however, offered only more of the same neoliberal agenda of corporate hegemony and austerity that has enslaved us all.

 As Glenn Greenwald commented in a recent post on The Intercept: